syntevo/docs/src/SmartGit/Manual/GUI/Repository/Subtrees.md

 # Subtrees

-Subtrees allow to integrate contents from other repositories into sub-folders of your main repository.
+Subtrees allow you to integrate contents from other repositories into sub-folders of your main repository.
 They are an alternative to [Submodules](Submodules.md).

 ## Subtrees in the UI